andr1976/HydDown/docs/MANUAL.md

 - $c_p$ is the heat capacity of gas.
 [J/kg$\cdot$K]
 - $k$ is the thermal conductivity of gas.
 [J/m$\cdot$K]

+It is important to note that the properties in the above equations shall be evaluated at the fluid film temperature which can be approximated by the average of the the fluid bulk temperature and the vessel wall temperature [@geankoplis].

 ### Mixed convection
+Experiments have indicated that the internal heat transfer mechanism for a vessel subject to filling can be well approximated by that of combined natural convection and forced convenction as found from measured Nusselt numbers being well correlated with Rayleigh and Reynolds number [@woodfield].

+For mixed convection the effective Nusselt number, $Nu$, can be approximated by

+$$ Nu = (Nu_{forced}^n + Nu_{natural}^n)^{\frac{1}{n}} $$

+During charging with different gases (H$_2$, N$_2$ and Argon), Woodfield *et al.* demonstrated that in roder to provide a good fit to the experimentally determined Nusselt number a correlation based on both Reynolds and Rayleigh number was necessary.
+They found a good fit with the following formula (n=1)

+$$ Nu = Nu_{forced} +  Nu_{natural} = 0.56Re_d^0.67 + 0.104Ra_H^0.352 $$

 ### Conduction

 ### Fire heat loads
 The heat transfer from the flame to the shell is modelled using the recommended approach from Scandpower [@scandpower].
 The heat transfer from the flame to the vessel shell is divided into radiation, convection and reradiation as seen in equation [@eq:flame].